MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 - You should be familiar with the PlayFab [Game Manager](../../config/gamemanager/quickstart.md).

+> [!NOTE]
+> You must already have a **title default language** set to continue with localized title news.

 - Title News can now be localized.
 For details on working with the default languages in your title and with the preferred languages for your players, please review the [Setting Default Languages](setting-default-languages.md)s tutorial.
 To continue with localized Title News, you must have **title default language** set accordingly.

-## Creating Title News

-PlayFab supports storing localized strings on behalf of game developers by associating a title and body with a language for a Title News entry.
+PlayFab supports storing localized strings on behalf of game developers, by associating a title and body with a language for a title news entry.

-We added the necessary logic to provide your players with the correct strings for the language they prefer.
-When the client queries for Title News, they will receive different versions of Title News, based on the players preferred language.
-You can add multiple translated versions to a single Title News entry.
+We have added the necessary logic to provide your players with the correct strings for the language they prefer.
+When the client queries for title news, they will receive different versions of title news, based on the players preferred language.
+You can add multiple translated versions to a single title news entry.

+## Creating Title News entries

 There are two ways to create Title News entries: